leo91000/graphile_worker_rs/docs/src/reference/compatibility.md

 Run the Rust migrator before enabling Rust recovery against a Node-created schema.
 Do not treat equal migration numbers as proof of identical migration history or rewrite existing ledger entries to make the numbers match.

+## Revision 22 and replaced jobs

+Rust revision 22 adds a private `_private_job_retirements` table to distinguish a replaced locked job from an ordinary job on its final attempt.
+Rust recovery returns both jobs' locks, but only restores an attempt for the ordinary job.
+The replacement retains its original job and queue locks until completion, failure or recovery, preserving named-queue serialization.
+Explicit `reschedule_jobs` calls clear the marker, allowing intentional administrative retries.

+Existing rows are not retroactively classified: replacement events before this revision cannot be inferred from the old schema without confusing legitimate final attempts.
+Migration history and existing jobs are preserved.
+This Rust recovery extension is not a claim that Node has identical recovery semantics.

+Node v0.18.0's `src/sql/returnJobs.ts` and older Rust return queries do not consult this marker.
+Deploy the updated Rust return paths to obtain this protection; sharing the new schema alone does not fix an older worker's local queue return behavior.
+The shared `recover_dead_worker_jobs` SQL function does honor the marker after migration 22.

+The marker also records `remove_job` on a locked job and eligible `permanently_fail_jobs` operations.
+Automatic recovery respects those decisions;
+explicit `reschedule_jobs` remains available to retry them deliberately.